aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 <html>
 <head></head>
 <body>
-Title: מעשה טוביה ליום שני של שבועות | The Story of Toḅiyah for the second day of Shavuot<br />
+Title: מעשה טוביה ליום שני של שבועות | The Story of Toḇiyah for the second day of Shavuot<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=23063">http://opensiddur.org/?p=23063</a>
 <p />
 <hr />

 <div class="english" style="font-size: 1.2em;">
-I have set here Ḥakham Moses Gaster's transcription and his English translation of a medieval Jewish adaptation of the story of Toḅiyah (a/k/a Toḅit).
+I have set here Ḥakham Moses Gaster's transcription and his English translation of a medieval Jewish adaptation of the story of Toḇiyah (a/k/a Toḅit).
 I've made some light changes to Gaster's translation, mostly in removing the high english and re-hebraicizing Anglicized names.
 Isaac Gantwerk Mayer has kindly taken my transcription and applied his skills in adding niqqudot and t'amim so that this Megillat Tobit for the second day of Shavuot may be chanted.

-The earliest texts of Toḅiyah can be found in Aramaic and these served as the basis for translations into Greek, Syriac, Latin, and Hebrew.
+The earliest texts of Toḇiyah can be found in Aramaic and these served as the basis for translations into Greek, Syriac, Latin, and Hebrew.
 Gaster published this short Hebrew version ("for reading on Shavuot") along with a longer Hebrew translation that is closer to what was found in an Aramaic version which Adolf Neubauer had published about twenty years prior.
 In his introduction to his 1897 publication of this manuscript, Moses Gaster writes,

 <blockquote>In this MS. (Codex Or.
 Gaster 28), we find a homily for the second day of Pentecost (Shavuot), the first part of which is a literal translation of the Aramaic text (of Tobit), but very much shortened towards the end.
 The greatest stress is laid on the giving of tithes, and the history of Tobit is adduced as an example of the grace of God bestowed on the man who fulfils faithfully the duty of paying his tithes.
 The lesson for the second day of Pentecost commences with the verse, Deut.
 14:22, “Thou shalt surely tithe all the increase of thy seed, that which cometh forth of the field year by year.”
 The same words stand at the head of the Aramaic text and of the Hebrew.
 Here the introduction is more spun out than in the Aramaic text, which is merely an abridged copy of the original.
 Through this official connection with the liturgy one understands the reason why in the Aramaic and in this Hebrew version, which I will call H.G.
 (Hebrew Gaster), and in Ar. mention is made (II, 1) of the feast of Pentecost.
 Jerome and H.L.
 (Gaster's other Hebrew manuscript of Tobit, Hebrew London) have merely a <em>feast of the Lord</em>.
 It may just as well be, that because this feast is mentioned in the legend the legend itself was brought in connection with the lesson of that day.